 - Instrument-storage spaces

-- An anchor restaurant/brew pub that would be open during regular business hours
+- Perhaps an anchor restaurant/brew pub that would be open during regular business hours

-- Retail shops and community areas that will provide broad returns on investment and new creative opportunities
+- Perhaps retail shops and community areas that will provide broad returns on investment and new creative opportunities

 - Adequate and easily accessible parking